midearth-labs/web-agent-protocol/v0/urs/reference.md

 The key insight is simple: **the environment is the agent's extended memory**.
 By storing data outside the LLM's attention budget and passing lightweight references instead, we enable agents to work with datasets of any size while maintaining the flexibility and control that makes agents powerful.

-This isn't a replacement for careful prompt engineering, compaction, or structured note-taking—it's a complementary technique that addresses a fundamental constraint: the finite nature of attention.
+This isn't a replacement for careful prompt engineering, compaction, or structured note-taking - it's a complementary technique that addresses a fundamental constraint: the finite nature of attention.
 As we build more capable agents, techniques like this will be essential for scaling to real-world problems.

 ---